Campr-Project-Management/campr/index.md

 # Welcome to CAMPR

 Welcome to the CAMPR support page.
 Here you will find all necessary information about the architecture and functionalities of CAMPR.
+Generally the single sections start with a general introduction to the module, followed by a detailed rundown of functions and terms.
+At the end of each segment we will link the matching video tutorial.
 If you still have open questions, want to report a bug or have any suggestions for improvements, you can either send us an email or use our community platforms.

 [GitHub](https://github.com/CamprGmbH)
 [Discourse](https://campr.discourse.group/)